 What is the ultimate secret weapon that working parents MUST have to get dinner on the table all week long?
-You guessed it—team work.
-Like we say at my house, Team Work Makes the Dream Work!
+Habit.
+Honestly, it’s that simple.

 I’m telling you–the BEST dinner shortcut in the world is getting your husband to take on his share of dinner time duties.